Information for term Central European Studies

 Academics

-CIEE Prague is located in Vyšehrad in a beautiful park-like setting at the top of one of Prague’s highest hills about 15 minutes from the Old Town area.
-The CIEE Prague Center features classrooms, a library, student lounge, staff offices, café, and a large garden and patio area.
+CIEE Prague is located in a beautiful park-like setting atop one of Prague’s highest hills in the Vyšehrad neighborhood, about 15 minutes from the Old Town area.
+The CIEE Prague Center features classrooms, a library, a student lounge, staff offices, a café, and a large garden.
 Courses are taught by faculty affiliated with Charles University, Prague University of Economics and Business, the Czech Academy of Science, and the Academy of Performing Arts, among other institutions

-Charles University was founded in 1348 and is the oldest and largest university in the Czech Republic, ranking in the upper 1.5 percent of the world’s best universities.
+Charles University was founded in 1348 and is the oldest and largest university in the Czech Republic, ranking in the upper 1.5 percent of the world’s universities.
 The university consists of 17 colleges and enrolls more than 50,000 students.
-Students can take up to six semester credits in the Eastern and Central European Studies Department (ECES) at Charles University, which is located in Prague’s Old Town.
+CIEE students can take up to six semester credits in the Eastern and Central European Studies Department (ECES) of the Faculty of Arts or at the Institute of Communication Studies and Journalism of the Faculty of Social Sciences (FSV), both located in Prague’s Old Town.

-The Academy of Performing Arts (FAMU) is the preeminent film school in Central Europe and the 5th oldest film school in the world.
-Most courses are in Czech but FAMU offers courses in English to CIEE students.
-Students with an interest in cinema and performing arts can take up to six semester credits at FAMU, which is located in the historical district right by the Vltava River.
+The Film and TV School of the Academy of Performing Arts (FAMU) is the preeminent film school in Central Europe and the fifth oldest film school in the world.
+Students with an interest in cinema and performing arts can take up to six semester credits at FAMU, which is located in the historical district by the Vltava River.

 Course Notes